envire4mars/docker_image_development/README.md

 ### Start a demo controller

 Once the simulation is running, to start a controller that will connect to the running simulation and move the robot.
-This has to be done in a new terminal:
+This has to be done in a new terminal and works with sherpa_tt and coyot3:

-    corob_x_docker_image_development $ ./exec.bash execute_sherpa_controller_demo.bash
+    corob_x_docker_image_development $ ./exec.bash api_controller_demo.bash

-If things starts fine, then the simulated robot should reach this position after a while (and continue moving):
+If things starts fine, then the simulated robot should start moving and provide telemetry data:

 ![](/doc/figures/MARS_simulation_rrc.png)